-There are actually a lot of volume problems that you could have to contend with on your iPhone.
+There are a lot of volume problems that you could have to contend with on your iPhone.
 From low call volume quality to all the sounds on your phone being of low quality.
-If you have suffered from one iPhone volume problem or another, you are not alone.
+If you have suffered from iPhone volume problems, you are not alone.
 These problems are a lot common than you think.
 Fortunately for you, most of them can be fixed.

-In the spirit of helping you out, we are going to address a few of these problems and also provided you with an easy fix for each.
-So the next time, your iPhone's volume is acting up, try one of these solutions.
+In the spirit of helping you out, we are going to address a few of these problems and also provide you with an easy fix for each.
+So the next time your iPhone's volume is acting up, try one of these solutions.

 - 3. What if you cannot hear any sound at all?

 - 4. When you don't have any sound even on apps

 - 5. When the sound disappears after you remove the iPhone from a Dock or remove the headphones

 A low call volume can be a frustrating problem, especially when you are trying to understand the other person on the line, and you have to keep asking them to repeat themselves.
 You don't have to endure this low-quality volume any longer.
 Simply follow these steps to get your volume back.

 Go to Settings on your iPhone and then tap on the General Tab, then under the wide option tap on Accessibility.

 The last step is disabling the Phone noise cancellation, and this will allow the phone to ignore all interruptions coming to your iPhone and, in effect, improve the call volume.
 You can also try Dr.Fone - System Repair as below.